As this project uses Adafruit IO you'll need to have setup an Adafruit account, then logged in at io.adafruit.com.

 You can read more in this guide to the new Blockly Actions:

-Now change the Operator: block (from any) to equals (=) so the action only runs if the new data sent to our feed exactly matches an expected value.
+Now make sure the Operator is set to equals (=) so the action only runs if the new data sent to our feed exactly matches an expected value.

-Lastly, you need to get the String Block from the Values category in the toolbox, it is the one surrounded by speech marks ("").
-Drag the string block over into the Feed Or Value: section of the Reactive block, directly on top of the last child block placeholder.
+Lastly, you need to get the String Comparison Block from the Triggers category in the toolbox, it is the one with equals speech marks ( = "").
+Drag the string comparison block into place where the value block is attached to the trigger, directly on top of the value placeholder block.

 Enter the String block by clicking inside and entering the value Launch the snakes!